emmo-repo/domain-crystallography/Concept_Templates/crystal_structure_model.md

 ### IRI: TBA
 ### OWL type: TBA
 ### Concept elucidation
-A model consisting of a space-filling infinite array of repeating volume units, where each volume unit contains an identical arrangement of atoms.
+A model that includes a space-filling infinite array of non-overlapping repeating volume units, where each volume unit contains an arrangement of atoms that is, on average, identical.
 The volume unit is called a "unit cell".
 ### Preferred label
 "conventional crystal structure model"
 ### Alternate labels